YunoHost-Apps/firefly-iii_ynh/README.md

 ```
 https://github.com/YunoHost-Apps/firefly3_ynh
 ```

-**Or**
-Use the command line to install the Firefly III app:
+Or use the command line to install the Firefly III app:

 ```
 $ yunohost app install --verbose https://github.com/YunoHost-Apps/firefly3_ynh
 ```

-- The Admin user should be a **registered YunoHost user**.
+- The admin user should be a registered YunoHost user.
-- **Important:** When the installation is complete, you will have to visit the domain on which the app is installed and register the first account with the **primary email address of the Admin user given at the time of installayion** (otherwise you will not get admin rights).
+- Important: when the installation is complete, you will have to visit the domain on which the app is installed and register the first account with the **primary email address of the Admin user given at the time of installayion** (otherwise you will not get admin rights).
 The registration will lock itself after the first registration.